pd-bgw/my-portfolio/README.md

     - CodePipeline everything successful
     - Log files show index.html in portfolio build

+    - I manually updated index.html to S3 portfolio and it worked
+    - Going to modify index.html and push it to GitHub, so CodePipeline can run another release.

 2. ** Changes made to .py upload file need to be maintain in 2 places **
     - AWS Lambda
     - Local repository